 Goodwill, Salvation Army, and Savers also take media but, again, this is mostly for DVDs, Blu-rays, and CDs.
 I did see that some Goodwill locations were willing to take VHS movies and vinyl records but it’s best to check on what types of items your local store accepts.

-Related Post: How To Declutter Your Laundry Room
+Related Post: How To Declutter Your Books

 So you’ve tried everything to purge your movies and music and still have items left that you want to get rid of, most likely your VHS and cassette tapes.
 You may be tempted to throw those in the trash but that’s a bad idea.
 According to Earth911.com, although the outer casing of these tapes is made of recyclable plastic, the film inside is made of Mylar.
 It’s coated in heavy metals that, if sent to the dump, can cause soil and water contamination.
 Unfortunately, most recycling centers won’t accept them but Earth911.com does provide a list of recycling centers around the country that do.